bvivio/budgetGuide/README.txt

 		categories           : 	prints out all of the CATEGORIES currently loaded inot the budget from
 					the loaded .bgi files

+	 remove <month NAME>	     :  removes the specified month from the budget if it is currently loaded.
+Note that a removed month can be reloaded into the budget at any time

 	 clear		             :  restarts the state of the program by clearing all the data currently loaded